 Ngozi Okonjo-Iweala was born on June 13, 1954 in Ogwashi-Ukwu, Delta State, Nigeria.
 She studied at Nigeria’s oldest girls’ secondary school and traveled to the U.S. to study at Harvard University as a teenager (1973).
-She graduated magna cum laude from Harvard with a bachelor’s in economics (1976) and later earned her PhD from Massachusetts Institute of Technology (MIT) in 1981.
-Since then, she has been awarded 15 honorary degrees from other institutions around the world.
-After receiving her doctoral degree, Okonjo-Iweala served for 25 years in the World Bank where she rose to the no. 2 position as managing director of operations.
+She graduated magna cum laude from Harvard with a bachelor’s in economics (1976) and later earned her Ph.D. from Massachusetts Institute of Technology (MIT) in 1981.
+Since then, she has been awarded fifteen honorary degrees from other institutions around the world.
+After receiving her doctoral degree, Okonjo-Iweala served for twenty-five years in the World Bank where she rose to the number two position as managing director of operations.
 In that post she supervised development projects and portfolios in Europe, Africa, Central Asia, and South Asia.

 Okonjo-Iweala has written or co-written six books and has authored numerous works on development and finance.
 She has been featured on Forbes magazine’s 100 most powerful women in the world for four straight years and was recognized by Time magazine as one of the 100 most influential people in the world.

-Most recently, Okonjo-Iweala has been elected as the World Trade Organization’s Director General where she will be a spokesperson for the WTO and be instrumental in facilitating trade negotiations and settling disputes between member nations.
+Okonjo-Iweala is the seventh Director-General of the World Trade Organization.
+In her position, she is a spokesperson for the WTO and is instrumental in facilitating trade negotiations and settling disputes between member nations.
+Her term of office will end on August 31, 2025.